Netflix/falcor/documentation/router.md

 TODORouter.prototype = Object.create(BaseRouter.prototype);
 ~~~

 The next version of JavaScript (ES2015) has native support for classes.
-If you are using a version of node that supports classes, or you are using a transpiler, you can write this code instead of the code seen above:
+If you are using a version of Node that supports classes, or you are using a transpiler, you can write this code instead of the code seen above:

 ~~~js
 var Router = require("falcor-router");